MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery.md

 - **Place content locations on legal hold**.
 Preserve content relevant to your investigation by placing a legal hold on the content locations in a case.
 This lets you secure electronically stored information from inadvertent (or intentional) deletion during your investigation.

 - **Custodian management**.
 Manage the people that you've identified as persons of interest in the case (called *custodians*) and other data sources that may not be associated with a custodian.
 When you add custodians and non-custodial data sources to a case, you can place a legal hold on these data sources, communicate with custodians by using the legal hold notification process, and search custodian and non-custodial data sources to collect content relevant to the case.
-Additionally, when you add custodial and non-custodian data sources to a case, the assoicated content location are re-indexed (in a process called *Advanced indexing*) so that any content that was deemed as partially indexed is reprocessed to make it fully searchable.

 - **Legal hold notifications**.
 Manage the process of communicating with case custodians.
 A legal hold notification instructs custodians to preserve content that's relevant to the case.
 You can track the notices that have been received, read, and acknowledged by custodians.
 The communications workflow in Advanced eDiscovery allows you to create and send initial notifications, reminders, and escalations if custodians fail to acknowledge a hold notification.

+- **Advanced indexing**.
+When you add custodial and non-custodian data sources to a case, the associated content locations are re-indexed (in a process called *Advanced indexing*) so that any content that was deemed as partially indexed is reprocessed to make it fully searchable.

 - **Error remediation**.

-- **Advanced indexing**.
+Fix processing errors using a process called *error remediation*.
+Error remediation allows you to rectify data issues that prevent Advanced eDiscovery from properly processing the content during Advanced indexing.
+For example, files that are password protected can't be processed since the files are locked or encrypted.
+Using error remediation, you can download files with errors, remove the password protection, and then upload the remediated files.

 - **Support for modern attachments and SharePoint versions**.